 Before that I was the Mo Ibrahim Foundation Academy Fellow with the Russia-Eurasia Programme at Chatham House in London and now serve as an Associate Fellow of the Leadership Academy.
 Previously, I was in Johannesburg as news editor of The Continent, the digital pan-African newsweekly designed to be read and shared on messaging apps.

 My writing has appeared in the Guardian, CNN, Mail & Guardian, Vice, Foreign Policy, Al-Jazeera and elsewhere.
 I have worked as a reporting fellow at Rest of World and managing editor at TechCabal.

-In 2020, my feature "Gone Phishing" about an entrepreneur who graced the cover of Forbes as part of the magazine's vaunted "30 under 30" list before being uncovered as a scammer was named in Longform's "Best of 2020" list.
-And I was nominated for the Journalism Prize at the 2020 The Future Awards Africa.
+My feature "Gone Phishing" about an entrepreneur who graced the cover of Forbes as part of the magazine's vaunted "30 under 30" list before being uncovered as a scammer was named in Longform's "Best of 2020" list.
+And I was nominated for the Journalism Prize at the The Future Awards Africa in the same year.

 I have an MA in Journalism and Media Studies (Konrad Adenauer Stiftung Scholar) from the University of the Witwatersrand and a Bsc. in Consumer Sciences from Obafemi Awolowo University.

 I support Arsenal, re-watch Seinfeld, wear shorts as much as the weather permits, and watch the British reality TV show, Dinner Date.